Justice, Equity, Diversity and Inclusion

 Woods Hole Sea Grant is committed to building inclusive marine science programs that serve people with unique backgrounds, circumstances, needs, perspectives, and ways of thinking.
 To help further this mission, the program has awarded funding to eight projects aimed at taking steps toward addressing the issue.

 “Woods Hole Sea Grant recognizes the need for innovative solutions to address the gross lack of diversity in our field,” said Director Matt Charette.
-“These projects include concrete steps to meaningfully improve diversity, equity and inclusion (DEI) not only in the sciences, but across all walks of life,” Charette said.
+“These projects include concrete steps to meaningfully improve justice, equity, diversity and inclusion (JEDI) not only in the sciences, but across all walks of life,” Charette said.
 "It’s our hope that these projects will in turn inspire others, lead to additional efforts and make a noticeable impact.”

 Details on the projects are below and on their individual pages, which will be updated regularly as content develops.